-On 11 February 2009, Hypo Real Estate obtained EUR 10bn of guarantees from SoFFin, which the bank will use to collateralise debt securities to cover short- and medium-term liquidity.
+On 11 February 2009, Hypo obtained EUR 10bn of guarantees from SoFFin, which the bank will use to collateralise debt securities to cover short- and medium-term liquidity.
 These guarantees are in addition to the EUR 10bn SoFFin provided Hypo with in January.
-This will bring the aggregate guarantee amount provided to the bank to EUR 87bn and the total amount of government support for the bank to EUR 102bn.
-Hypo's new guarantees are to be used to collateralise debt securities to be issued, which must be repaid at the latest by 12 June 2009.
 Hypo is to pay SoFFin a pro-rata commitment fee of 0.1 per cent. on the undrawn portion and a 0.5 per cent. p.a. fee on any drawn portion of the guarantee.
+This brought the aggregate guarantee amount provided to the bank to EUR 87bn and the total amount of government support for the bank to EUR 102bn.